 Faculty: Robert Greve, Ph.D.; Noh-Jin Park, Ph.D.; Hyacinthe Aboudja, Ph.D.; Andy Khader, M.B.A.; John Johnson, Ph.D.; Ken Carlton, M.B.A.

 The Oklahoma City University software engineering major gives graduates programming capabilities, a well-rounded knowledge of computer structures and functioning, extensive hands-on experience with workstations and microcomputer systems, and the benefit of an exceptionally strong foundation in the liberal arts.
-The academic strengths of the program are complemented by excellent access to both workstations and microcomputers.
-Computers currently available include PC labs and a UNIX lab.
+The academic strengths of the program are complemented by excellent access to computers currently available which include the PC and Apple labs, Arduino microcontrollers and a UNIX lab.
 Additional computer acquisitions are made on a continuing basis to ensure student access to modern computing facilities.
 Oklahoma City University offers two Bachelor of Science degree programs in this field: Software Engineering - Business Solutions and Software Engineering - CS STEM.